yash474/JsonPowerDB/README.md

 - It is low level (raw) form of data and is also human readable.
 - It helps developers in faster coding, in-turn reduces development cost.

+### Examples of use:

+ ######All Dynamic web applications.
+    *All Mobile applications that require backend database.
+    *Session Caching.
+    *Page Caching.
+    *Existing Database applications to improve their reporting / analytics performance.
+    *Best suited as backend Database for IoT.
+    *Live HTML templates / themes.
+    *Any software application that needs backend database.

 ### Screenshots:

 ![Dashboard](https://github.com/yash474/JsonPowerDB/blob/gh-pages/dashboard.png)